Skip to main content

 int builder_refs(builder b) asm "BREFS";

-Returns the number of cell references already stored in builder b.
+Returns the number of cell references currently stored in builder b.

 builder_bits